Update: 29th June 2020

 - a new continuous cough

 All members of your household should also self isolate.
 This will help to protect others in your community while you are infectious.
+If you live with somebody who has symptoms you should isolate for 14 days.

 Do not go to a GP surgery, pharmacy or hospital.